 Respond to a few questions with short, 300-word essays (provided below).

 Upload a prior academic year transcript with GPA or equivalent.
 Freshmen or first-year community college students may submit their senior year high school transcript.

-What STEM-related field of study/degree would you like to study?
-What made you want to pursue it?
+What STEM-related classes or degree would you like to study?
+What interests you about it?